-From July through September 2021, the NMED Construction Programs Bureau dispersed \$8.9 million for 81 water infrastructure projects across the state.
-Just 15 full-time equivalent (FTE) positions managed 135 disbursements of funds this quarter.
-We are well on our way of meeting our FY22 target of investing \$30 million in water infrastructure, which is one way we are actively protecting public health and supporting communities.
+From October through December 2021, the NMED Construction Programs Bureau dispersed \$5.8 million for 75 water infrastructure projects across the state.
+This brings us to \$14.8 million that we have dispersed during the first half of FY22.
+We are right on track to meet our FY22 target of investing \$30 million in water infrastructure, which is one way we are actively protecting public health and supporting communities.
+Check out page six for a highlight of one of our funded projects in the Town of Taos!